 FTX US and Binance US do not provide any tax reports, rather they provide the trading, deposits and withdrawal statements.
-These statements will have to be imported into crypto tax software to compute the gains using the HIFO method.
+These statements will have to be imported into crypto tax software to compute the gains using the HIFO cost basis method.

 Advantages of using HIFO